We know that managing teams and projects can get quite challenging, whether you’re a beginner or not.

 Here’s what managing workloads looks like in Plaky:

-Plaky will secure you an easy, transparent, and intuitive workload management process as you can control and monitor the entire project with a single tool.
+Plaky will make the workload management process easier, more transparent, and more intuitive by enabling you to control and monitor the entire project with a single tool.

-The fun part is — you get to organize everything by colors, making your workspace visually appealing, and easy to navigate.
+The fun part is — you get to organize everything by color, making your space visually appealing, and easy to navigate.

 Apart from project managers, all the other project team members will be able to access relevant project information at any time.

-Keeping the entire team in the loop with all project ongoings will directly increase the team’s overall efficiency.
+Keeping the entire team in the loop with all project activities will directly increase the team’s overall efficiency.

-To avoid your team members feeling overwhelmed with the workload, you should best break it into more manageable units.
+To avoid your team members feeling overwhelmed with their workload, you should break it into more manageable units.

 Having the project simplified and broken down into parts will allow both you and your team to visualize the process and better understand its scope.

 Match the right people to the right tasks